mbachmann/todo-angular-20-standalone/README.md

           x="100.9" y="35.1"/></g></svg>
 ```

+## Improve the TodoListsComponent

+The TodoListsComponent is a list of todo items.
+The user can add, rename, delete and update the lists.

-### Create a Docker Container, Run and Publish to Docker
+## Create a Docker Container, Run and Publish to Docker

 Create a distribution of the todo-angular app with